bidmad/Bidmad-Unity/README-EN.md

 #### 2.3 Reward

-- BidmadInterstitial is created to request a reward ad.
+- BidmadReward is created to request a reward ad.
 - Before displaying an reward ad, check whether the ad is loaded through isLoaded.
 ```cpp
     static BidmadReward reward;